johanley/quotations-ps/README.md

 # Data file: quotes.txt
 Structured data file, typed in manually.
 Nested structures, with no repeated data.
-The source file uses `windows-1252` encoding (a single-byte encoding, which are friendly to PostScript).
+The source file uses `windows-1252` encoding (a single-byte encoding, friendly to PostScript).
 The source file uses *ad hoc* symbols to denote the need for special processing of the text:
 - *pre*(...) is meant to preserve white space (lines of poetry)
 - *em*(...) is meant for emphasis/italics (not allowed in poetry, because my parsing code is mediocre)